Harlem Nights: Production

 The part of Dominique La Rue, played by Jasmine Guy, was originally cast with actress Michael Michele.
-Michele was fired during production because, according to Murphy, she "wasn't working out".
+Michele was fired during production because, according to Eddie Murphy, she "wasn't working out".
 Michele sued Murphy, saying that in reality she was fired for rejecting Murphy's romantic advances.
 Murphy denied the charge, saying that he had never even had a private conversation with her.
 The lawsuit was settled out of court for an undisclosed sum.